 Stephanie was walking around the house when I arrived at about 5:00 am, and contractions seemed moderate at about 5-6 minutes apart.
 The baby’s heart rate and Stephanie’s vitals were stable.
 Stephanie was calm and relaxed, chatting and smiling during contractions.
 Megan arrived shortly before 6:00 am, and I quickly updated her on the course of events.
 Stephanie’s friends, Lauren and Becca, also arrived with smiles, food, and excitement.
 Megan and I listened to the baby’s heart rate every half hour and checked Stephanie’s vitals periodically as the wee hours slowly became a bright, sunny day.

 A phone call from another client interrupted our tranquil early labor routine.
-This was another mom who was due in a few days.
+This was another expectant parent who was due in a few days.
 She had been having mild, irregular contractions for several days, with nothing coalescing into a firm labor pattern.
 She called that morning to say she had a small trickle of fluid with some some stronger contractions a little more closely together.
-A brief moment of panic as my mind tried to absorb this news and run through various different scenarios and solutions!
-I conferred with Megan and we decided that she would drive back to Ithaca to check on this other mom, evaluate her labor and the baby’s status, and then update me.
+I had a brief moment of panic as my mind tried to absorb this news and run through various different scenarios and solutions!
+I conferred with Megan and we decided that she would drive back to Ithaca to check on this other client, evaluate their labor and the baby’s status, and then update me.
 Megan said her goodbyes to Stephanie and Bret and began the long drive back to Ithaca.

 Stephanie’s contractions continued to be moderately intense and about 5-6 minutes apart.
 Her daughter, Hazel, woke up and gazed around sleepily at all the extra people in the house and the strange goings on.
 Stephanie asked me to check her cervix at about 7:30 am.
 She was 4 cm dilated, and I could feel a firm, round head nice and low in her pelvis.
 She resumed walking, leaning over the kitchen counter, and sitting on the birth ball.
 The pace and intensity of contractions remained mellow as the morning hours passed.